VegasHC/Vegashealthcare.com/content/collections/pages/vhc-event-sponsorship.md

         content:
           -
             type: text
-            text: "Thank you for your interest in becoming a VHC sponsor.
-Your support is crucial to our success and aligns with our goals.
-We're excited about the potential of partnering with you to create a meaningful impact."
+            text: "From the bottom of our hearts, we thank you for your interest in becoming a VegasHealthCare sponsor.
+We're excited about the potential of partnering with you to create a meaningful impact in Southern Nevada.
+Our mission is to “bringing community back to healthcare”.
+As you know, VegasHealthCare was created by a group of dedicated healthcare professionals whose goals include providing education, information, communication, and available resources to our community at large.
+We are confident that your support through sponsorship will enable us to succeed in reaching said goals.
+Your support is crucial to our success, and we would be honored to partner with amazing sponsors who share a similar vision of healthcare."
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'We are looking for 2 sponsors per event and the cost of sponsorship would be $1500 for each sponsor.'
+            text: 'We are looking for 2 sponsors per event.
+The cost of sponsorship is $1,500 for each sponsor per event.'
     invert_text_colors: false
     text_alignment: left
     background_size: cover